isabella232/marketing-1/How to Find and Use Technical Resources if You’re New to Tech:proposal.md

-# Outline - "How to Find and Use Technical Resources if You're New to Tech"
+# Outline - "How to Find Coding Resources if You're New to Tech"

 ### Step One